 Direct network connectivity to AWS makes the service sticky and harder to move from.

 As competition from Microsoft and Google continues to heat up, locking in their biggest and most profitable customers is hugely important for Amazon’s future.

 The time to build market share is now.

-What Direct Connect pricing reveals about the future of AWS
+What AWS Direct Connect pricing reveals about the future

 The price, in this case, is almost beside the point.
-AWS Direct Connect hosted connectivity is already a great deal in the grand scheme of things.
+The AWS Direct Connect cost is already a great deal in the grand scheme of things.
 At present, a 200 MB hosted Direct Connect port costs $.08/hour from AWS.
 Most customers only need one or two of these connections.
 Now that price is dropping by one-third as Amazon adds 500 Mbps connections.

 That money is easily made up, however.
-If having this connection in place allows customers to quickly move data and workloads to AWS, partner providers will make up for the Direct Connect price cut by selling other proprietary services.
+If having this connection in place allows customers to quickly move data and workloads to AWS, Direct Connect providers will make up for the price cut by selling other proprietary services.

 Many customers have dabbled in or are running production workloads in AWS.
 Some have even done it at scale.
-Now that the model is appealing and has proven to be viable, CIOs and their teams are looking for ways to strategically institutionalize services like AWS.
+Now that the model is appealing and has proven to be viable, CIOs and their teams are looking for ways to strategically institutionalize the AWS Direct Connect architecture.